 Some women get relief from premenstrual discomfort by taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin IB) or naproxen sodium (Aleve), which can help ease cramping and breast discomfort.
 However, common side effects include nausea, vomiting, diarrhea, constipation, decreased appetite, rash, dizziness, headache and drowsiness.

 Rather than enduring unpleasant side effects, there are natural ways to prevent or reduce monthly discomfort.
-Two weeks before your period, avoid alcohol (a depressant), sweets (blood sugar fluctuations often cause mood swings) and caffeine (which increases anxiety and nervousness).
+Two weeks before your period, avoid alcohol (a depressant), sweets (blood sugar fluctuations often cause mood swings) and caffeine (which increases nervousness).
 Plus, try to keep your stress level to a minimum.

 Regular exercise may also help with milder symptoms, including moodiness, menstrual cramps and bloating.

 Finally, back to our original question: Can CBD help with premenstrual discomfort?

 If you look at the type of relief that people say CBD has brought them, reducing discomfort and stress are at the top of the list.
 On the surface this would seem to make CBD the ideal solution for discomfort caused by a woman’s monthly period.
 But you can’t automatically come to that conclusion since there are no studies indicating that CBD might be beneficial to those who suffer from monthly menstrual discomfort.

 However, there is anecdotal evidence.
 For example, you can find videos of women on YouTube talking about how CBD has helped ease their premenstrual discomfort.
 In addition, since CBD is non-addictive and rarely has side effects, women may be more comfortable using it on a regular basis.